seif-dotnet/seif-random-number-generator/README.md

-# seif-random-number-generator
+# Seif.NET Random Number Generator

-A library tasked to enable the following functionality, Mine entropy from random sources to generat a truly random seed, Generate random bytes from a Cryptographically Secure Pseudo Random Number Generator (CPRNG) and Securely encrypt/decrypt data to the file system with authentication.
+A library tasked to enable the following functionality:

+1. Mine entropy from random sources to generate a truly random seed.

+2. Generate random bytes from a Cryptographically Secure Pseudo Random Number Generator (CPRNG).

+3. Securely encrypt/decrypt data to the file system with authentication.